dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * **AvoidRuntimeDefrag**: YES
    * Fixes UEFI runtime services like date, time, NVRAM, power control, etc
 * **DevirtualiseMmio**: YES
    * Reduces Stolen Memory Footprint, expands options for `slide=N` values and very helpful with fixing Memory Allocation issues on Z390.
-Requires `ProtectUefiServices` as well on IceLake and Z390 Coffeelake
+Requires `ProtectUefiServices` as well on IceLake and Z390 Coffee Lake
 * **DisableSingleUser**: NO
    * Disables the use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
 * **DisableVariableWrite**: NO